adrihans/Decoding_NER_Biases/docs/index.md

 |:--:|
 |*Head of the World Cities Database by simplemaps*|

 We noticed that some countries were only containing one city.
 This was the case for `Monaco` for instance.
-We decided not to use those kind of cities because we wanted to compare the results of countries or continents.
+We decided not to use those kinds of cities because we wanted to compare the results of countries or continents.
 Thus, we only selected countries with more than 50 cities in the dataset, in order to have significant results.
 We now had 76 countries - over the 237 initially.
 Then, for each country we took the 10 cities with the largest population.
 Therefore, we now had 760 city names.

 To build the sentence template, we did not use the whole 760 city names.
 Instead, we randomly selected 100 city names, and looked for their wikipedia pages in order to use the exact same method we used with country names.
 We ended up with 64 sentences in the template.
 Thus, we had access to 760*64 = **48 640** possible sentences.
 We were then able to apply the four models on the whole set of sentences.
 We used the same validation method we used for first names.
-We were not really intersted in the actual results for each city but in more global results so grouped the results by country and continent.
+We were not really interested in the actual results for each city but in more global results so grouped the results by country and continent.
 This enabled us top plot some maps we are detailing in the `Results` part of this page.

 ### :convenience_store: Company names

 ![In progress](images/gifs/work-in-progress-gif-12.gif)

 ---------------------